-It is essential that truncheons and cuttings are taken from trees which have been identified as above and are on the Herefordshire list of true Native Black Poplars.
+It is essential that truncheons and cuttings are taken from trees which have been identified as above and are on the Herefordshire list of true native black poplars.
 Ideally cuttings should be taken from local trees to preserve any local genetics.
 The provenance of new plantings should be recorded, and once established as a viable tree it should be added to the local record.
 The county record currently includes trees once over ten years of age.

-Siting of trees – P. Niger will thrive if planted in optimum conditions, but will probably fail in the wrong situation.
+Siting of trees – P. nigra will thrive if planted in optimum conditions, but will probably fail in the wrong situation.
 An old name for this species is ‘Water Poplar’, which is a good clue.
 A wet place with a good depth of soil is ideal, a dry place will likely result in a failed tree.
 They are not a woodland species and will not tolerate shade or being overgrown by other trees.

 Current situation in NW Herefordshire

-A small group of Tree Wardens and volunteers have been identifying true Native Black Poplars, ensuring they are recorded on the County database, and trialling propagation methods.
+A small group of Tree Wardens and volunteers have been identifying true native black poplars, ensuring they are recorded on the County database, and trialling propagation methods.